stephen-hqxu/superterrainplus/README.md

 ### :gear: How to build

-1. Master branch is considered as a *dev* branch in this project, so make sure you have grabbed the latest stable source code from [**Releases**](https://github.com/stephen-hqxu/superterrainplus/releases) :point_left: :grinning:
+1. Master branch is considered as a *work-in-progress* branch in this project, so make sure you have grabbed the latest stable source code from [Releases](https://github.com/stephen-hqxu/superterrainplus/releases) :point_left: :grinning:

 2. Unzip the source code and go to project root.